qingreee1/material-theme-jetbrains-docs/docs/configuration/accents.md

 ## Definition

-_Accent Color_ refers to a color used in accent key parts of the UI, such as the active tab, focused input texts, checked boxes and so on.
+_Accent Color_ refers to a color used to accentuate key parts of the UI, such as the active tab, focused input texts, checked boxes and so on.
 The Material Theme plugin enables this feature in the IDE and gives the ability to customize it to your heart's content.

 For more info about _Accent Colors_ in the Material Design guidelines, follow this link: https://material.io/guidelines/style/color.html#color-color-system